Our Sunday Offerings for Kids

 upcoming offerings

 For the 2024-25 church year, we’ll be adopting a new rhythm for our offerings for kids.
-On most second and third Sundays we’ll have a Kids’ Worship Breakout; on most first and fourth Sundays we’ll gather as an all-ages community in the sanctuary.
+On most second and third Sundays we’ll have a Kids’ Worship Breakout; on most first, fourth, and fifth Sundays we’ll gather as an all-ages community in the sanctuary.

 Sunday Mornings: On some Sundays, we worship as an all-ages community.
 Children and youth join in the worship service with their families, with quiet activities provided for anyone who listens better with something in their hands.
 On other Sundays, children and youth begin in the sanctuary with their grown-ups to join in the welcome, chalice lighting, singing, and a Time for All Ages.
 Then they are invited to participate in a kids’ breakout with activities designed for their age group, such as story, movement, conversation, or art.
 Kids are always welcome to choose to remain in the sanctuary with their grownups.